-This course covers chemistry of s- and p-block elements with extensive understanding.
-This course also covers chemistry of Boranes, Silanes, oxo and peroxo acids, interhalogen compounds along with the reactivity of noble gases, theories of acids and bases and also covers the brief understanding of inorganic Polymers.
+This course covers the chemistry of s- and p-block elements with extensive understanding.
+This course also covers the chemistry of Boranes, Silanes, oxo and peroxo acids, and interhalogen compounds along with the reactivity of noble gases, theories of acids and bases and also covers a brief understanding of inorganic Polymers.

-This is an advance course in chemistry which provides extensive understanding of the chemical properties of s- and p-block elements and comprehension of their structure-reactivity in terms of acid-base nature; Course build up an insight to understand the complex nature of higher order boranes and interhalogen compounds and their reactions.
+This is an advance course in chemistry that develops skill and provides an extensive understanding of the chemical properties of s- and p-block elements and comprehension of their structure-reactivity in terms of acid-base nature; Course builds up an insight to understand the complex nature of higher-order boranes and interhalogen compounds and their reactions.